pygeo/easytest/README.md

 Easytest
 ========

-Easytest is a simple framework for testing results from abitrary kind of programs.
+Easytest is a simple framework for testing results from arbitrary kind of programs.
 You can e.g. check if your program is producing the expected output as desired.
-It might be a helpfull tool for automated testing.
+It might be a helpfull tool for automated testing and be part on a continuous development cycle.
+Currenlty it was in particular used for testing of python programs in combination with [nosetests](http://nose.readthedocs.org/en/latest/>).

-If you want to contribute, please contact the author.